Sheldon Mayer: Editorial retirement

 Mayer retired from editing in 1948, "to devote himself full-time to cartooning".
 He began to write and draw a number of humor comics for National, including the features The Three Mouseketeers, Leave It to Binky, a teenage humor book, and Sugar and Spike.
 Leave It to Binky debuted in February 1948 while Scribbly received its own title in August 1948.
 He also created the backup feature "Doodles Duck", starring a dimwitted, easily angered instigator and his smarter, calmer nephew Lemuel, in Animal Antics #40 (Sept.
 1952).
 This is unrelated to Howie Post's early DC creation Doodles Duck.

 Sugar and Spike proved to be one of Mayer's longest-lasting strips, starring two babies who could communicate in baby talk that adults could not understand.
 Mayer even signed the stories he drew, something rare at National Periodical Publications in the late 1950s when Sugar and Spike debuted.

 In the 1970s, when failing eyesight limited his drawing ability, he continued to work for National/DC, contributing scripts to the companies horror and mystery magazines, including most notably House of Mystery, House of Secrets and Forbidden Tales of Dark Mansion.
 With artist Tony DeZuniga, he co-created the "Black Orchid" feature which ran in Adventure Comics #428–430 in 1973.
 Mayer wrote and drew several "Rudolph the Red-Nosed Reindeer" treasuries starting in 1972.
 These were published as Limited Collectors' Edition C–24, C–33, C–42, C–50 and All-New Collectors' Edition C–53, C–60.
 Additionally, one digest format edition was published as The Best of DC #4 (March–April 1980).
 In 1978, Mayer wrote and drew a "How to Draw Batman Booklet" as part of an ongoing debate with DC editor Paul Levitz regarding continuity in comic books.
 In the 50th anniversary publication Fifty Who Made DC Great, Mayer is cited as still writing and drawing "for the company that first published his great discovery, Superman, forty-seven years ago."

-After successful cataract surgery, Mayer returned to drawing Sugar and Spike stories for the international market; only a few have been reprinted in the United States.
+After successful cataract surgery, Mayer returned to drawing Sugar and Spike stories for the international market from 1978 to 1983; only a few have been reprinted in the United States.
 The American reprints appeared in the digest sized comics series The Best of DC #29, 41, 47, 58, 65, and 68.
-In 1992, Sugar and Spike #99 was published as part of the DC Silver Age Classics series; this featured two previously unpublished stories by Mayer.
+In 1992, Sugar and Spike #99 was published as part of the DC Silver Age Classics series; featuring two previously unpublished stories by Mayer.
 DC writer and executive Paul Levitz has described Sugar and Spike as being "Mayer's most charming and enduring creation" while novelist and Sandman creator Neil Gaiman has stated "Sheldon Mayer's Sugar and Spike series...is the most charming thing I've ever seen in comics."

 DC attempted to license Sugar and Spike as a syndicated newspaper strip but was unsuccessful.
 Sales on the "Sugar and Spike" issues of The Best of DC were strong enough that DC announced plans for a new ongoing series featuring the characters.
 The project was never launched for unknown reasons.